HL7/PDDI-CDS/input/pagecontent/knowledge-artifacts.md

 #### PlanDefinition
 {:.no_toc}

 In the FHIR resource [workflow](https://www.hl7.org/fhir/workflow.html), the PlanDefinition resource is categorized as a definition.
 Resources in this category define an action that can occur with a patient.
 There are four main elements of the `PlanDefinition` that are used for the PDDI CDS instances.
-These elements include `TriggerDefinition,` `Condition,` `DynamicValue,` and `Action.`
+These elements include `Trigger,` `Condition,` `DynamicValue,` and `Action.`

-**TriggerDefinition**
+**Trigger**
 {:.no_toc}

-The `TriggerDefinition` uses the Name Event, which allows triggering of an event opposed to a scheduled or fixed event.
-The `TriggerDefinition` for a `PlanDefinition` written for PDDI CDS SHOULD be based on one of the CDS Hooks requests `order-sign` and `order-select.`
+The `Trigger` uses the Named Event, which allows triggering of an event opposed to a scheduled or fixed event.
+The `Trigger` for a `PlanDefinition` written for PDDI CDS SHOULD be based on one of the CDS Hooks requests `order-sign` and `order-select.`

 ~~~
-"triggerDefinition": {
+"trigger": {
               "type": "named-event",
-              "eventName": "order-sign"
+              "name": "order-sign"
 ~~~
 ~~~
-"triggerDefinition": {
+"trigger": {
               "type": "named-event",
-              "eventName": "order-select"
+              "name": "order-select"
 ~~~

 **Condition**